Do you feel that the lack of proper guidance, awareness or even complacency is not letting you make the most of your MBA program?

 Effective Time Management

 Considering only 720 days in hand and a whole lot of things that can be achieved, MBA graduates usually run short of time.
 It is a race against time.
-Be an organized student and engage yourself in activities that are going to be worthwhile and will be helpful in corporate skill building and development (i.e. structured communication, logical skills, presentation skills etc.).
+Be an organized student and engage yourself in activities that are going to be worthwhile and will be helpful in corporate skill building and development (i.e. structured communication skills, logical skills, presentation skills etc.).
 Right from the start, you should ensure that deadlines are deadlines and should be met come what may.

 Strengthening Your CV / Resume - Every Time and All the time